bytewax/twitter-stream/README.md

             yield tweetnbr, str(tweet)
 ```

-Putting it all together, we can finish defining the sequence of our Dataflow
+Putting it all together, we can define the sequence of our Dataflow up to the sentiment analysis step.

 ```python
 flow = Dataflow()